pvcraven/web-development-class/source/semester_1/assignments/05_finalize_site/finalize_site.rst

 * Put name, date, title on top.
 * Who was on your team?
 * What project did you work on?
 (Paste in URL)
-* Link at least two issues you worked on GitHub
+* Link at least two issues you worked on GitHub.
+Include the issue numbers, and maybe even the links.
 * What strengths do you personally have when working in a group?
 * How did you apply your strengths in collaborating on this project?
   List your strengths in working with the team, not the technical